 The responsibilities of the control functions are well established within the business and were formalised in preparation for Solvency II.
 As part of SMCR a robust No Gaps exercise was conducted ensuring all areas of the business were fully captured, documented and reflected in the Statement of Responsibilities (SoR) which was first lodged with the FCA during December 2018.
-These SoRs are reviewed at least annually with regular checks made by the Head of Governance and Business Standards
+These SoRs are reviewed at least annually.